 Source: Miller, R. (November 2003).
 Be a Nature Detective.
 Cloverbud Program Curriculum Instruction Materials.
 710 GPM 5.2.
 Ohio State University Extension.

 Ashcroft, E. (n.d.)
 Making Realistic, Acceptable Rules.
-MAPP, National Family Database, Penn State University.
+National Family Database, Penn State University.

 Brooks, R., & Goldstein, S. (2007).
-Raising a Self-Disciplined Child: Help your child become more responsible, confident, and resilient.
-New York: McGraw Hill.
+Raising a Self-Disciplined Child: Help your child become more responsible, confident, and resilient (1st ed.).
+McGraw Hill.

 Edited by: Rose Fisher Merkowitz, Extension Educator—Family and Consumer Sciences, Highland County; Kathy L. Jelley, Extension Educator—Family and Consumer Sciences, Brown County; and Scott Scheer, Professor and Extension Specialist—Human and Community Resource Development and 4-H Youth Development, The Ohio State University.